jrod9k1/freebase/README.md

 # Freebase
-A sensible A2S_INFO cache agent written in Go.
+A sensible albeit primitive A2S_INFO cache service written in Go.
+Proof of concept for A2S experimentation in gmod / source engine games.

 ### Usage